nzakas/proposal-write-once-const/README.md

   : 3;
 ```

 While some might argue that this solves the problem, it is debatable how readable this code is.

+### Assigning to Multiple Bindings

 The problem becomes more apparent when you need to set multiple binding values using the same conditions, as in this example: